-This course plan was developed by Ken Reid, Kemi Ladeji-Osias, Katherine Shirey, Ethan Eagle, Kevin Calabro, Jackelyn López-Roshwalb, Nicole Mogul, Adam Carberry, Cheryl Beauchamp, Bryan Silver, Ardenia Lewis, Stacy Klein-Gardner, W. Ethan Eagle, Medha Dalal, Tina Greisinger, and John Somers.
+This course was developed by Ken Reid, Kemi Ladeji-Osias, Katherine Shirey, Kevin Calabro, Jackelyn López-Roshwalb, Adam Carberry, Cheryl Beauchamp, Stacy Klein-Gardner, W. Ethan Eagle, Medha Dalal, Tina Greisinger, and John Somers.
 This project was funded by the U.S. National Science Foundation through grants 1849430 and 2120746.
 The opinions expressed are not necessarily those of the National Science Foundation.
-The e4usa curriculum subteam would like to thank the December 2018 Curriculum Workshop Participants and the teachers in the pilot year of implementation for their contributions to shaping the development of the Engineering for US All course curriculum.
+The e4usa Curriculum Team would like to thank the December 2018 Curriculum Workshop Participants and the teachers in the pilot year of implementation for their contributions to shaping the development of the Engineering for US All course curriculum.